-BSBA-Majors in Management and Marketing
+BSBA-Major in Management

-Faculty members from the Department of Management, Marketing and Public Administration provide instruction in the Bachelor of Science in Business Administration (BSBA) program.
-For more information on the management and marketing majors within the BSBA program, please see the previous section on the BSBA.
+Faculty members from the Department of Management provide instruction in the Bachelor of Science in Business Administration (BSBA) program.
+For more information on the management major within the BSBA program, please see the previous section on the BSBA.